Article

 Tiberius: Emperor Against His Will

-This is the story of a cynic, a misanthrope, a sociopath at the head of Rome.
+This is the story of a cynic, misanthrope, and sociopath at the head of Rome.
 Solidify your knowledge about him!